Planting a garden this year? Here are some easy tips to make gardening with kids easy and fun!

 - Harvest & eat!
 Let kids harvest their area themselves and incorporate them in the preparation of the food.
 Kids learn more (and are more likely to try new foods) if they are part of the whole process.

 Share your tips on growing plants with children!
-What do you to to make gardening fun for kids?
+What do you do to make gardening fun for kids?

 Looking for more crafts and activities?
-Check out our index for 100+ plus kids activities!
-Find activities by theme, materials, skills, age and much more!
+Check out our index for 100+ kids activities!
+Find activities by theme, materials, skills, age, and much more!